Congalton to revisit 2008 Kelly Gearhart interview

 “Hurst has doled out to numerous investors approximately 8,000 percent beneficial interest in the planned 32-building development, according to the title report.
 It appears that investors hold more than 200 percent interest in each structure.”
 Click here to read the entire article.

-Shortly after Congalton interviewed Gearhart on the air, reporters Velie and Blackburn published an article issues with appraisals and loan regarding the Vista del Hombre project.
+Shortly after Congalton interviewed Gearhart on the air, reporters Velie and Blackburn published an article detailing issues with appraisals and a loan regarding the Vista del Hombre project.

 “A million-dollar loan from Heritage Oaks Bank to North County developer Kelly Gearhart earlier this year was based on “erroneous” and questionable claims, according to the bank’s own appraisal.